Rhythm Is a Dancer

-Lyrics and music
+Composition

 "Rhythm Is a Dancer" features vocals by Thea Austin, and the 7-inch version features a rap verse by Turbo B.

 According to Miz hit. tubes, a book which analyses the French pop charts, "This discotheque song alternates female singing in the chorus with fluid, set black male raps in the verses.
 These are tinted with a resonant sonority, which gives them an astonishingly melancholic softness, for a dance hit.
 That gives the whole track a particular colour, almost nostalgia."

-The rap lyrics on the album version (not the 7-inch version) are a slightly modified version of the following lines from an essay by John Perry Barlow called "Being in Nothingness: Virtual Reality and the Pioneers of Cyberspace" and were performed by studio engineer Daniel Iribarren.
+The spoken-word passage on the album version (not the 7-inch version) is a slightly modified version of the following lines from an essay by John Perry Barlow called "Being in Nothingness: Virtual Reality and the Pioneers of Cyberspace" and were performed by studio engineer Daniel Iribarren.

-The song was originally released as a bonus track on "The Madman's Return" CD, and did not appear on the initial vinyl release.
-The rap was replaced by Turbo B when it was decided that it would be released as the second single off of the record.
+The song was originally released as a bonus track on The Madman's Return CD, and did not appear on the initial vinyl release.
+The spoken-word passage was replaced with a rap by Turbo B when it was decided that the song would be released as the second single off the album.

-It also contains what one critic called the worst lyrics of all time, "I'm serious as cancer when I say rhythm is a dancer".
+Turbo B's rap contains what one critic called the worst lyrics of all time, "I'm serious as cancer when I say rhythm is a dancer".
 The original album version of the song did not contain the line, which is found on the more widely known 7-inch version edit of the song that was later added to the album.
 The immediate reaction of Turbo B when presented with the line was reportedly 'No way am I singing that shit!'
-Although Snap! were criticized for the line and Turbo B later stated he hated it, the line had been used in hip hop music since the late 1980s.
+Although Snap! were criticized for the line and Turbo B later stated he hated it, the line had been used in hip hop music since the late 1980s and earlier it was heard in James Brown's 1975 re-recording of Sex Machine, with Brown riffing "I'm serious as cancer, Jack.
+I'm more direct than a heart attack".

 "Rhythm Is a Dancer" contains the hook/riff sample from the 1984 song "Automan" by Newcleus, written in the key of A minor with a tempo of 124 beats per minute in common time.
 The song follows a chord progression of F–G–Am, and the vocals span from A3 to C5.
 The bassline groove repeats an A-F-G-A pattern with anticipation quavers.
 During the rap break the music hangs on Am/A chord/bass combination.